Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Experiments and Analysis

 \textbf{Computational and comparison-logic errors.} Even when the relevant components are localized correctly, the model may apply an incorrect comparison rule.
 For \textit{Area} and \textit{Volume}, it sometimes optimizes the wrong quantity (\emph{e.g.}, reasoning about 2D projected area when the criterion is 3D convex-hull volume) or adopts invalid simplifications (\emph{e.g.}, substituting an oblique height with an orthogonal height).
 For length-related criteria, the model occasionally falls back on coarse, experience-based heuristics rather than computing the task-defined relation under the implied 3D structure, producing plausible yet incorrect orderings.

-\textbf{3D spatial-logic errors.} These failures reflect limitations in reconstructing and reasoning over a globally consistent 3D structural state under manifold constraints.
+\textbf{3D spatial-logic errors.} These failures reflect limitations in reconstructing and reasoning over a globally consistent 3D state under structural constraints.
 The model often shows weak depth reasoning, confusing near--far relations under perspective and foreshortening (common in cable, truss, and tower scenes).
 In Multi-View questions, it may fail to establish consistent cross-view correspondences, leading to incompatible interpretations across views.
 It also sometimes composes relations incorrectly; for example, from ``Member~1 is left of Member~2'' and ``Member~3 is above Member~1,'' it may wrongly infer ``Member~3 is left of Member~2,'' indicating unstable reference selection and non-robust relational composition.

-Overall, these error modes suggest that the \ssibench performance gap arises not only from imperfect visual grounding, but also from limited 3D structural reconstruction and constraint-consistent spatial inference—capabilities central to CMSR.
+Overall, these error modes suggest that the \ssibench performance gap arises not only from imperfect visual grounding, but also from limited 3D structural reconstruction and constraint-consistent spatial inference---capabilities central to SCSR.
+They also suggest two directions for future improvement: enhancing fine-grained structural perception through captions or annotations of component locations, extents, connectivity, and relations, and strengthening spatial reasoning through large-scale chain-of-thought data for structure-centric tasks.